Coxarthrosis: Causes, Symptoms, and Modern Treatment Methods

 In advanced coxarthrosis, surgery may be necessary:

-• Total hip replacement (THR): Here, the damaged hip joint is replaced with an artificial one.
-This surgery has high success rates and can significantly improve quality of life.
+• Total endoprosthesis of the hip (hip-TEP): In this procedure, the damaged hip joint is replaced by an artificial one.
+This operation has high success rates and can significantly improve quality of life.

-• Short stem prostheses: This less invasive method is becoming increasingly popular.
-Short stem prostheses require less bone removal and can enable faster rehabilitation.
+• Short-stem prostheses: This less invasive method is becoming increasingly popular.
+Short-stem prostheses require less bone removal and can enable a faster rehabilitation.

 • Surgical methods and techniques: Modern techniques such as anterior approach and minimally invasive methods offer numerous benefits, including reduced postoperative pain and faster recovery times.